Essential Business Analyst vocabulary is defined below.

 Demographics are the statistical characteristics of a population—income, education, race, homeownership, and so on.

-Designated Market Areas (DMAs) are television markets defined by The Nielsen Company, revised on an annual basis.
-The majority of DMAs are composed of one or more whole counties, although a few include parts of counties.
+Designated Market Areas (DMA), also referred to as a media market, are used to define television and radio markets and are revised on an annual basis.
+Most DMAs are composed of one or more whole counties, although a few include parts of counties.

 Diversity Index